A Defence of Poetry

-"A Defence of Poetry" is an essay by the English poet Percy Bysshe Shelley, written in 1821 and first published posthumously in 1840 in Essays, Letters from Abroad, Translations and Fragments by Edward Moxon in London.
-It contains Shelley's famous claim that "poets are the unacknowledged legislators of the world".
+"A Defence of Poetry" is an unfinished essay by Percy Bysshe Shelley written in February and March 1821 that the poet put aside and never completed.
+In 1840, The text was published posthumously in Essays, Letters from Abroad, Translations and Fragments.
+Its final sentence expresses Shelley's famous proposition that "Poets are the unacknowledged legislators of the world."

 Background

-The essay was written in response to his friend Thomas Love Peacock's article "The Four Ages of Poetry", which had been published in 1820.
+Shelley wrote the essay in response to his friend Thomas Love Peacock's article "The Four Ages of Poetry", which had been published in 1820.
 Shelley wrote to the publishers Charles and James Ollier (who were also his own publishers):